 To assess his students’ reasoning skills, Professor Bernard Charlin from the University of Montreal came up with the Script Concordance Test, “an educational tool that aims to assess the ability to interpret medical information under conditions of uncertainty”.

-According to Script concordance testing: from theory to practice, written by __ professors at Canada’s McGill Centre for Medical Education
+Here’s how professors at Canada’s McGill Centre for Medical Education describe the exercise:

 The script concordance test (SCT) is used in health professions education to assess a specific facet of clinical reasoning competence: the ability to interpret medical information under conditions of uncertainty. ( … ) SCT scores are meant to reflect how closely respondents’ ability to interpret clinical data compares with that of experienced clinicians in a given knowledge domain.
-A substantial body of research supports the SCT’s construct validity, reliability, and feasibility across a variety of health science disciplines, and across the spectrum of health professions education from pre-clinical training to continuing professional development.
 (Lubarsky S., Dory V., Duggan P., Gagnon R., Charlin B., 2014).

 How does it work?

-Given the general facts of a case, a preliminary hypothesis (e.g. investigative action), and an additional piece of information, students must evaluate the impact of that new information on the original hypothesis using a Likert scale.
+Students are given a general case description, a preliminary hypothesis (e.g. investigative action), and an additional piece of information.
+Using a Likert scale, they must evaluate the impact of that new information on the original hypothesis, and provide a comment to support their reasoning.

-Their answers are then compared to those provided by a panel of experts in that field.
+Their answers are then compared to those provided by a panel of experts.